Jun 02, 2023

-A student choosing to major in Exercise and Rehabilitative Sciences may choose Clinical Exercise Science, Exercise Science, or Movement Science.
+A student choosing to major in Exercise and Rehabilitative Sciences may choose Clinical Exercise Science, Exercise Science, Movement Science, or Strength and Conditioning.
 Each of these programs leads to a Bachelor of Science degree.
 The programs in Exercise and Rehabilitative Sciences have been designed in accordance with the requirements of the leading national organizations: American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).

 - Students interested in working with patients having chronic conditions (such as cardiac, pulmonary) in a clinical setting should choose Clinical Exercise Science.

-- Students interested in exercise and health programming in a variety of settings such as fitness centers, worksite settings, or athletic programs should choose Exercise Science.
+- Students interested in exercise and health programming in a variety of settings such as fitness centers, older adult facilities, or worksite settings should choose Exercise Science.

 For a checklist of the University’s graduation requirements, see the Academic Policies & University Requirements section of this catalog.
 Specific academic requirements for Exercise and Rehabilitative Sciences majors are described within each major.

 Health, Exercise, and Rehabilitative Sciences (30 credits)

 - HERS 560/568 may count in place of HERS 460/468 for students accepted into MSAT program.